Plutonomicon/plutarch-plutus/README.md

 # Contributing
 Contributions are more than welcome!
 Alongside the [User guide](#usage) above, you may also find the [Developers' guide](./docs/DEVGUIDE.md) useful for understanding the codebase.

+# Available support channels info

+You can find help, more information and ongoing discusion about the project here:
+- The Plutonomicon Discord server - https://discord.gg/FsKN5XD2

 # License

 ```